 Image: Ben Bloomberg SM ’14 runs a live performance system for Jacob Collier, Kresge Auditorium, 2016.
 Photo: Justin Knight.

 The creative and intellectual production supported by the Center is disseminated to the public through performances, exhibitions, installations and a biennial symposium.

-CAST supports graduate students and postdoctoral researchers whose work advances the mission of the Center.
+CAST supports MIT faculty, graduate students,and postdoctoral researchers whose work advances the mission of the Center.